flora515/sarcasm-project-report/README.md

 ## Dataset

-The data we used for fine-tuning a sarcasm detector was gathered by Mikhail Khodak, Nikunj Saunshi and Kiran Vodrahalli for their article ["A Large Self-Annotated Corpus for Sarcasm"](https://arxiv.org/abs/1704.05579).
+For fine-tuning a sarcasm detector, we used data that was gathered by Mikhail Khodak, Nikunj Saunshi and Kiran Vodrahalli for their article ["A Large Self-Annotated Corpus for Sarcasm"](https://arxiv.org/abs/1704.05579).
 It contains a balanced number of labeled sarcastic and non-sarcastic comments, with a total of 1,010,826 entries.
 The dataset, specifically the 'train-balanced-sarcasm.csv' file we worked with, can be accessed [here](https://www.kaggle.com/datasets/danofer/sarcasm/data) on Kaggle.

-We detected and analyzed sarcasm in the previously unlabeled [Webis-TLDR-17 dataset](https://huggingface.co/datasets/webis/tldr-17).
-It contains 3,848,330 preprocessed Reddit posts, including their author, subreddit and self-annotated 'too long; didn't read' (TLDR) summaries.
+We detected and analyzed sarcasm in the [Webis-TLDR-17 dataset](https://huggingface.co/datasets/webis/tldr-17).
+It contains 3,848,330 preprocessed Reddit posts, including their author, subreddit and self-annotated "too long; didn't read" (TLDR) summaries.

 ## Methods

-We fine-tuned the RoBERTa (for sequence classification) on sarcasm detection, using the labeled training dataset.
+We fine-tuned the RoBERTa model (for sequence classification) on sarcasm detection, using the labeled training dataset.
 In order to evaluate its performance, we compared the fine-tuned model to a linear regression model that was trained on the same data and on the same task.
 We applied TF-IDF vectorization to find the most characteristic expressions that were used in the sarcastic comments compared to the non-sarcastic ones.
 In our linguistic analysis, we determined the sentiment incongruity and punctuation density of sarcastic and non-sarcastic comments.
 Finally, we applied topic modeling to the comments labeled as sarcastic.

 ### Setup